-In the 2021-2022 reporting period, there was one consent determination of native title for the Warrgamay People.
-There were no new claimant applications filed during the reporting period.
-The total number of native title consent determinations within the region overall is 54.
-Work continues on the active and proposed claims.
+The total number of native title consent determinations within the region remains at 54.
+Work continues on active and proposed claims.

-During the reporting period four ILUAs were registered in the region and 729 Future Act Notifications were assessed and actioned.
+During the reporting period, two ILUAs were registered in the region, and 939 Future Act Notifications were assessed and actioned.
+For further information, refer to section 5.2.2

-Refer to section 5.2 for further information.